Warsaw Citadel: History

 The Citadel was built by personal order of Tsar Nicholas I after the 1830 November Uprising.
 Its chief architect, Major General Johan Jakob von Daehn (Ivan Dehn), used the plan of the Antwerp Citadel as the basis for his own plan (the same that was demolished by the French later that year).
 The cornerstone was laid by Field Marshal Ivan Paskevich, de facto viceroy of Congress Poland.

+In the 18th century, the Polish Army's Crown Guard barracks were located here.
+Their plan shaped the Citadel's interior.

 The fortress is a pentagon-shaped brick structure with high outer walls, enclosing an area of 36 hectares.
 Its construction required the demolition of 76 residential buildings and the forcible resettlement of 15,000 inhabitants.